risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

     1. With the transmitter off, power on the receiver.
     2. The receiver will attempt to connect to the last transmitter it was bound to.
     3. If no transmitter is found it will enter Bind mode, as indicated by a flashing orange LED.
+If it doesn't, press **Spektrum Bind** button in **Radio** tab.
     4. Press and continue holding bind button, turn on your transmitter and allow the remote receiver to autobind.
     5. When the receiver binds the orange LED turns solid.